 I am always in the process of creating new resources for educators.
-Here’s the current collection of resources:
+Here’s the current collection of books.
+Books are available in print, digital, and Kindle formats.

 Flipping the College Classroom: Practical Advice from Faculty Fourteen faculty members representing a wide variety of disciplines and backgrounds to contribute a chapter and shared their advice about creating successful flipped learning experiences.
 I believe this book presents the most current thinking about how to plan, implement, and assess the flipped learning model in higher education.
 I divided the book into five chapters, and each chapter ends with questions you can use for continued reflection, discussion, and application.
 Available exclusively on amazon.com.
 ISBN 978-0912150284